 - Day-to-day management to adapt to changes in contact volumes or absenteeism

 In the case of forecasting, manual management using Excel spreadsheets can be very time-consuming.
-Entering in contact history data, contact patterns and events or holidays that impact interaction volumes can be a tedious task.
-The time involved in forecasting can be dramatically reduced by using a workforce management (WFM) solution that automates these processes.
+Entering in contact history data, contact patterns, events or holidays that impact interaction volumes can be a tedious task.
+The time involved in forecasting can be dramatically reduced by using a workforce management solution that automates processes like these.

-A WFM solution uses historical and current call information from an IVR and other contact center systems to predict future call volumes.
+A remote workforce management solution uses historical and current call information from an interactive voice response system and other contact center solutions to predict future call volumes.
 This is based on calling trends, predictable call patterns and seasonal factors.
-And forecasts are updated automatically as new information is collected about call patterns.
-In other words, it offers a tremendous time savings.
+Forecasts are updated automatically as new information is collected about each call without the need of having employees do this manually.

 Like with forecasting, determining the optimal number of staff can be a time-consuming job when it’s executed manually.
-With a WFM solution that’s integrated with an IVR and an ACD, mathematical models can be used to identify staffing requirements for incoming and outbound calls, as well as other types of interactions, such as emails or chat conversations.
+With a workforce management solution that’s integrated with an IVR system and a data collection software – mathematical models can be used to identify staffing requirements for incoming and outbound calls, as well as other types of interactions, such as emails or chat conversations.

 Staff requirements also require non-productive time estimates for breaks, training, meetings and more.
-With a WFM solution, you can break down schedule requirements for set time periods and set optimal schedules based on these requirements, as well as your contact center’s scheduling rules and constraints.
+With a remote workforce management solution, you can break down schedule requirements for set time periods and set optimal schedules based on these requirements, as well as your contact center’s scheduling rules and constraints.
 This level of evaluation and management is next to impossible when executed manually.

-Managing a remote contact center team with a complex scheduling environment can be difficult to cost justify.
-Yet, with an automated WFM that’s tied to an IVR, you gain the advantage of a solution that can help keep costs in check and identify areas for improvement–all without time-consuming manual processes.
+Managing a remote contact center team with a complex scheduling environment can be difficult to justify the costs to operate one.
+Yet, with an automated contact center solution that’s tied to an IVR system gives your business the advantage of a solution that can help keep costs in check and identify areas for improvement.